joakim/tarant-page/docs/Tutorial/thinking-in-tarant.md

   * addOne, multiplyByTwo, addOne, multiplyByTwo => 10

 Even if we schedule the functions in order, because we are doing asynchronous code, the order of execution is not guaranteed!
 So even in a single-threaded world, we can have race conditions!
-This is one of the most complex in lots of web applications that require multiple calls to multiple backends.
+This is one of the most complex problems in lots of web applications that require multiple calls to multiple backends.

 ![A race condition just happened](images/0-designing-a-tarant-application/1-race-conditions.png)